MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSiteSystemServer.md

 ```

 ## DESCRIPTION
-The **Get-CMSiteSystemServer** cmdlet gets a site system server in Microsoft System Center Configuration Manager.
+The **Get-CMSiteSystemServer** cmdlet gets a site system server in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.